robinrendle/robinrendle.com/_posts/2020-03-20-the-one-about-the-thing.md

 ---

 Who came up with this blog format?
-The one punctuation by `<hr>`s and where each section is a tangent, with perhaps no connection whatsoever to the previous section?
+The one punctuated by `<hr>`s and where each section is a tangent, with perhaps no connection whatsoever to the previous section?
 It’s a twitter-thread-in-blog media format and I like it because for now it’s the only style I can think in.

-Longform-anything is impossible and I feel like I can only cope with short bursts of attention; yesterday I tried reading _The Water Dancer_ by Ta-Nehisi Coates in the bath and instead I spent twenty minutes crying for no real good reason at all.
+Longform-anything right now is impossible; I feel like I can only cope with short bursts of attention.
+Like yesterday, when I tried reading _The Water Dancer_ by Ta-Nehisi Coates in the bath and instead I spent twenty minutes crying for no real good reason at all.

 ---